Explaining Sustained Blockchain Decentralization with Quasi-Experiments: The Resource Flexibility of Consensus Mechanisms: Introduction

-By relying on technical virtualization theory, we hypothesize that the flexibility of resources required for consensus mechanisms is an important causal enabler of sustained blockchain decentralization (see Section~\ref{sec_theory}).
-We define resource flexibility as the ease with which participants can acquire and deploy the resources needed for consensus mechanisms, which includes the initial acquisition and the ongoing operation and maintenance of resources.
+We hypothesize that the flexibility of resources required for consensus mechanisms is an important enabler of sustained blockchain decentralization.
+Resource flexibility refers to the ease with which participants can acquire, deploy, and redeploy the resources needed for consensus, from portable hardware like GPUs to transferable staked tokens (see Section~\ref{sec_theory} for a full development of this concept).
 Many blockchains require the use of costly resources to verify transactions for proof-based consensus mechanisms, including hardware and electricity for Proof-of-Work (PoW) and native blockchain tokens for Proof-of-Stake (PoS).
-Causal examination of the implications of technical resource flexibility on sustained blockchain decentralization can therefore inform design decisions in the pursuit of decentralization at the heart of blockchain technologies.\footnote{The Proof-of-Authority consensus mechanism, which relies on a small number of validators selected by a central authority, is an exception to this requirement, though its inclusion in the validator set, determined by centralized authorities, is also a costly resource.}
+Empirical examination of the implications of technical resource flexibility on sustained blockchain decentralization can therefore inform design decisions in the pursuit of decentralization at the heart of blockchain technologies.\footnote{The Proof-of-Authority consensus mechanism, which relies on a small number of validators selected by a central authority, is an exception to this requirement, though its inclusion in the validator set, determined by centralized authorities, is also a costly resource.}

 We leverage quasi-experimental variation across six blockchains (\textit{i.e.}, Bitcoin, Ethereum, Solana, Gnosis, BNB, Ronin) to investigate how resource flexibility, proxied by differences in blockchain designs, influences blockchain decentralization in the context of three independent shocks: a policy-related shock (China’s crypto mining ban on May 15, 2021), an infrastructure-related shock (Hetzner’s shutdown of Solana validators on November 2, 2022), and a technical shock (the Ethereum Merge on September 15, 2022).
 China's ban shows the impact of resource flexibility (\textit{i.e.}, ASICs vs. GPUs) in response to a policy shock; Hetzner's shutdown contrasts with China's ban by revealing the impact of an even more flexible resource (\textit{i.e.}, tokens in PoS vs. hardware in PoW) in response to an infrastructure shock; and the Ethereum Merge assesses the effect of increased resource flexibility as Ethereum upgraded from PoW to PoS.
 To measure these effects, we employ event studies, difference-in-difference (DiD) estimation, and synthetic DiD (SDiD) methods and use five different measures of decentralization: Shannon entropy, the number of validating nodes, the Gini coefficient, the Nakamoto coefficient, and the Herfindahl–Hirschman Index.